He disappeared after several dates...

-At this point, ladies, it will no longer be about that man, instead it will be about your inability to handle rejection appropriately, an inability to accept the reality, and not being able to respect his wish.
-I say ladies, do not call that man, he is not in a relationship with you!
+At this point it will no longer be about that man, instead it will be about your inability to handle rejection properly, an inability to accept the reality, and not being able to respect his wish.
+I say ladies, do not call that man, he is not in a relationship with you.

 Things to remember: